Edmondakwasi/Edmondakwasi/README.md

 </h3>

 <h2 align="center">
-I'm a Front-end Web Developer 💻,and a UI Web Designer
+I'm a Front-end Web Developer 💻, and a UI Web Designer
 </h2>

 I love the entire process of developing creative websites.
 I'm curious, and I enjoy work that challenges me to learn something new and stretch in a different direction.
 I do my best to stay on top of changes in the state of the art so that I can meet challenges with tools well suited to the job at hand.
 I love meeting new people of all kinds so if you're looking for someone to talk tech, a podcast to be a guest on, or would like some help on a project don't hesitate to reach out!